 - Over 5-years, an additional $11.3k of savings are realised.

-How You can Access an Electric Car Novated Lease?
+How You Can I Get An Electric Car Novated Lease?

-Enquire with your employer whether it has novated lease/salary packaging arrangements in place.
+Enquire with your employer whether it has novated lease or salary packaging arrangements in place.
 There will typically be a single provider who provides the financing as well as managing the payments and reporting for the novated lease.

 Smaller businesses may not have an arrangement in place as typically novated leases have been a niche offering in the landscape of vehicle finance.
 There should be nothing precluding your employer from setting up a novated lease program.
 It is however up to their discretion.